0xF0CACC1A/jolie/NATIVE_WHERE_IMPLEMENTATION.md

 **Why necessary**: AST nodes are compile-time representations.
 At runtime, we need an `Expression` object that can be evaluated.
 This class is the runtime counterpart of `CurrentValueNode`.

 **Mutable state**: Unlike most expressions, this one has mutable state (`currentNode`).
-This is set before each evaluation during SELECT filtering.
+This is set before each evaluation during PATHS filtering.

 **cloneExpression()**: Required for `spawn` and parallel execution.
 Each execution context needs its own instance.